-- 5.6 BUS BEHAVIORS: Students shall follow all student behavior policies and regulations while at the bus stop and on school-provided transportation including, but not limited to, the prohibitions on physical violence, bullying, assault, battery, or incivil conduct.
+- 5.6 BUS BEHAVIORS: Students shall follow all student behavior policies and regulations while at the bus stop and on school-provided transportation including, but not limited to, the prohibitions on physical violence, bullying, assault, battery, or uncivil conduct.
 Students who commit sexual offenses, physical offenses against students, or physical offenses against APS employees (as defined elsewhere in this Code of Conduct) on the school bus will receive penalties for the offense(s) as specified in the Code of Conduct, and may also be suspended from the bus for a specified amount of time.
-Repeated violations of the Code of Conduct on the school bus may result in a student losing bus privileges and being temporarily or permanently removed from the school bus.
+Violations of the Code of Conduct on the school bus may result in a student losing bus privileges and being temporarily or permanently removed from the school bus.
 If a student loses bus privileges due to student misconduct, the parent is responsible for transportation. - 5.6.1 Bus Personal Safety: Students must keep all body parts inside the bus at all times.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-2 disciplinary responses for this offense, and/or the student may be suspended from the bus for a specified time (See sections 4.1 4.2, 4.4). - 5.6.2 Bus Safety Hazard: Nothing may be thrown into, within, out of, or at the bus.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense, and/or the student may be suspended from the bus for a specified time (See sections 4.2 4.4). - 5.6.3 Bus Disruptions & Distractions: No student shall act in any manner so as to interfere with a driver's ability to safely drive the bus or another student's ability to ride the bus without harassing or loud distractions.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-2 disciplinary responses for this offense, and/or the student may be suspended from the bus for a specified time. - 5.6.2 Bus Safety Hazard: Nothing may be thrown into, within, out of, or at the bus.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense, and/or the student may be suspended from the bus for a specified time. - 5.6.3 Bus Disruptions & Distractions: No student shall act in any manner so as to interfere with a driver's ability to safely drive the bus or another student's ability to ride the bus without harassing or loud distractions.
 Students must remain seated at all times unless directed by the driver.
 Students must remain quiet at all railroad crossings.
 Students shall not use mirrors, lasers, flashing lights, flash cameras, or any other lights or reflective surfaces in a manner, which might interfere with the operation of the school bus.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense, and/or the student may be suspended from the bus for a specified time (See sections 4.1 4.4). - 5.6.4 Emergency Exits: Emergency doors and windows are to be used only at the direction of the driver.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense, and/or the student may be suspended from the bus for a specified time (See sections 4.1 4.4). - 5.6.5 Unauthorized Bus or Exit: Students may not ride a bus or disembark a bus at a bus stop other than that assigned for their residence.
-Depending on age of student, repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense, and/or the student may be suspended from the bus for a specified time (See sections 4.1 4.4).
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense, and/or the student may be suspended from the bus for a specified time. - 5.6.4 Emergency Exits: Emergency doors and windows are to be used only at the direction of the driver.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense, and/or the student may be suspended from the bus for a specified time. - 5.6.5 Unauthorized Bus or Exit: Students may not ride a bus or disembark a bus at a bus stop other than that assigned for their residence.
+Depending on age of student, repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense, and/or the student may be suspended from the bus for a specified time.